uchicago-library/lucy/README.md

     app.run(host="0.0.0.0", port=5000)
 ```

+One of the changes in the script above is that we're now using the `render_template()` method.
+This will allow us to keep our code organized.
+We'll request data from OCHRE in Python, and turn it into a data structure that can be passed along to a template file.
+The `render_template()` method will take that data and pass it along to a template, where it can be inserted into HTML for display.

-Then, create a directory called "templates" next to your lucy.py file.
+To add a template to your project, create a directory called "templates" next to your lucy.py file.
 Inside that directory, make a file called base.html:

 ```html
 <!doctype html>